 Volunteers will work in a variety of locations within a 25 km radius of the accommodation.
-The project is split into two main components: the first, focusing on increasing the welfare and quality of life for wildlife in the area, and the second, contributing to a community safe house that acts as a haven for children of domestic abuse and violence.
+The project is split into two main components: the first, focusing on increasing the welfare and quality of life for wildlife in the area, and the second, contributing to a community safe house that acts as a functional school for orphans and underprivelaged children..

 The main goal of the volunteer is to promote a healthy, loving, and educational environment for the children that enter the safe house.
 Daily tasks will include playing with the children, helping them with their homework, teaching them about personal hygiene and cleanliness, and organizing games and group activities.
 Volunteers will also help with painting, tending to the vegetable garden, and any other projects that could better the lives of the children.

-A typical day: You'll begin your day early with breakfast, followed by your morning project, which could be assising at the Nature Reserve Project or Vulture Project.
+A typical day: You'll begin your day early with breakfast, followed by your morning project, which could be assising at any of the wildlife or options.
 After lunch, you'll start your afternoon project, typically the Community Project.
 After dinner you'll have time to relax and hang out with the other volunteers.
 You'll have Saturday and Sunday off to spend as you wish.

 - Minimum age 18